Flexible Working Policy

 1.1 All staff members may apply to their Formal Leader for flexible working arrangements at any time and there is no limit to the number of requests that staff can make.
 Formal Leaders are responsible for approving individual requests after due consideration and, when appropriate, consultation with the team.
 The Formal Leader is also responsible for maintaining records relating to such decisions.

-Heads of College/Directors ultimately have oversight of all requests and must be informed of all decisions reached.
-In their oversight role, Head of Colleges/Directors are responsible for monitoring the fair and consistent use of the policy and ensuring that the principles are being observed in good faith.
+Heads of College/Directors/or equivalent ultimately have oversight of all requests and must be informed of all decisions reached.
+In their oversight role, the Head of Colleges/Directors/or equivalent are responsible for monitoring the fair and consistent use of this policy and ensuring that the principles are being observed in good faith.

 1.2 Staff members can ask at any time for flexibility regarding:

-- how starting and ending work are managed.
+- how starting and ending work are to be managed.

-1.4 Requests for flexible working must not be approved as permanent, and instead must be for a defined period of a maximum of twelve (12) months, that includes a review date (or dates, depending on the length of time the arrangements are approved for).
+1.4 Requests for flexible working are not normally approved as permanent, and instead would normally be for a fixed term/defined period of up to a maximum of twelve (12) months, which includes a review date (or dates, depending on the length of time the flexible working arrangements are approved for).

-1.5 Requests for flexible working must be considered in relation to the following core principles:
+1.5 Requests for flexible working arrangements must be considered in relation to the following core principles:

 - Service to customers (learners, other staff, and the community) must not be negatively impacted.

-- There must be no additional costs to Otago Polytechnic Limited as a result.
+- There must be no additional costs to Otago Polytechnic Business Division as a result.

 - The request from a staff member to work from home or work flexible hours must be discussed with their team to determine the potential impact on the team as a whole and to be captured in the team’s plan.
 This is particularly important for incumbents of roles that have high levels of customer-facing activity.